 As more fully discussed in "Management - Conflicts of Interest", our Advisor, certain of our officers and directors presently have, and any of them in the future may have additional, fiduciary and contractual duties to other entities.
 As a result, if SDCL or any of our officers or directors becomes aware of a business combination opportunity which is suitable for an entity to which he, she or it has then-current fiduciary or contractual obligations, including SDCL and SDCL Funds, our sponsor or their affiliates, SDCL or its or our directors or officers, subject to their fiduciary duties under Cayman Islands law, will need to honor such fiduciary or contractual obligations to present such business combination opportunity to such entity, before we can pursue such opportunity.
 If these other entities decide to pursue any such opportunity, we may be precluded from pursuing the same.
 See "Risk Factors - Our officers and directors presently have, and any of them in the future may have, additional, fiduciary or contractual obligations to other entities, including another blank check company, and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented".
 In addition, we may be precluded from opportunities because they are being pursued by SDCL or SDCL Funds and they may outperform any business we acquire.
-Moreover, we may, at our option, pursue an Affiliated Joint Acquisition (as defined herein) with an entity to which SDCL or its officers or directors has a fiduciary or contractual obligation by making a future issuance of equity or equity-linked securities (as defined herein) with surfaces of association provide that we renounce our interest in any business combination opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of the company and it is an opportunity that we are able to complete on a reasonable basis.
+Moreover, we may, at our option, pursue an Affiliated Joint Acquisition (as defined herein) with an entity to which SDCL or its officers or directors has a fiduciary or contractual obligation.
+Any such entity may co-invest with us in the target business at the time of our initial business combination or we could not expect these duties to materially affect our ability to complete our initial business combination.
+Our amended and restated memorandum and articles of association provide that we renounce our interest in any business combination opportunity that we are able to complete on a reasonable basis.